 Why the medicine allows itself to be used like this is a mystery, but the roots of brujeria go back a long way in the Amazon.
 Remember: ayahuasca is nonhuman, possibly not-so-moral, definitely powerful, and tricksy.

 5. Breakdown/psychosis: A very few individuals become mentally destabilized after an ayahuasca retreat.
 Sometimes there are cracks in the psyche they doesn’t know about, or they deliberately conceal a past incident in order to get into a retreat, and suffer the consequences.
 Rarely, this results in a psychotic break.

-Usually there’s some contributing factor—egregious breaking of post-retreat dieta restrictions; ongoing drug use; a family history of mental illness.
+Usually there’s some contributing factor—egregious breaking of post-retreat restrictions; ongoing drug use; a family history of mental illness.
 Often there’s an underlying split in the psyche which the person finds impossible to bridge.
 With a week or so of good care, they will recover.
-But psyche is delicate; a mental breakdown in any circumstance can leave a person permanently more fragile.
+But psyche is delicate; a mental breakdown in any circumstance leaves a person more fragile.

 Owning the Dark

 There are more things I could list on the dark side of the balance sheet: accusations of cultural appropriation (a nuanced subject dealt with beautifully in this article by Gayle Highpine), claims of potential shortages (which I address in this article); accusations of sexual abuse occurring with some practitioners; and the tremendous energetic vulnerability one experiences with ayahuasca that can leave one open to malign influences (read a very interesting post by Jonathan Evatt).